 Washington, DC Department of Health Licensing Boards

 When one thinks of Washington, D.C. of course the Capitol, Smithsonian, and monuments galore come to mind, but the city offers much more than what one might expect.
 One family-friendly attraction is the National Zoo, where admission is completely free.
 The National Museum of Natural History serves as a highly educational, yet entertaining, attraction for the entire family to enjoy.
 Children and teenagers can jump out of their seats at IMAX films, exhibits, as well as hand-on activities at nearby attractions.1 If you are in the mood for performances of all types including musical, dancing, poetry, and more, be sure to visit the Wolf Trap Farm Park; not only is this location gorgeous, but all shows are appropriate for children of all ages.

 Mental Health in Washington

-Although Washington, D.C. is home to only 650,000 people - nearly all of which are White or African-American2 - as the seat of our nation's government, it is representative of the many peoples and cultures that comprise the United States.
-However, Washington, D.C. struggles to provide adequate services to some citizens who need mental health attention.
-Nearly 30,000 children and adults in D.C. live with a serious mental illness, but only 42 percent of adults in the city receive the services they need.
+Washington, D.C. is home to 650,000 people, nearly all of which are Caucasian or African-American.2 As the seat of our nation's government, it is representative of the various individuals and cultures that comprise the United States.
+However, Washington, D.C. struggles to provide adequate services to some citizens who require mental health attention.
+Nearly 30,000 children and adults in D.C. live with a serious mental illness, yet only 42 percent of adults in the city receive the services they need.
 As a result, the city's criminal justice system handles a large number of cases involving children and adults whose mental health needs have gone unmet.3